 After law school, Tiffany served as a judicial clerk to the Honorable Betty Binns Fletcher of the Ninth Circuit Court of Appeals and the Honorable Dana Fabe of the Alaska Supreme Court.
 Prior to joining MacDonald Hoague and Bayless, Tiffany was a litigation associate at Jenner & Block in Chicago, where she litigated a variety of cases at the state and federal level and maintained an active pro bono practice focusing on death penalty appeals.
 She was a co-author of an important amicus brief relied on by the United States Supreme Court in Hall v.
 Florida, which held that Florida’s definition of intellectual disability in death penalty cases violated the Eighth Amendment’s ban on cruel and unusual punishment.

-A representative sample of Tiffany’s achievements include:
+A sample of Tiffany’s achievements include:

 - A $15 million jury verdict for the family of an unarmed man killed by a SWAT sniper while he held his four-year-old son in his arms.